citelao/sensible/_coffee_shop/4-hackers.md

 All of this information centered around one assumption: you are not being targeted specifically.

-Typical hackers just want your money, but a hacker with a grudge or a personal connection---a jealous ex, an angry coworker, a distrustful parent, or even a friend playing a prank---doesn't need that.
+Typical hackers just want your money, but a hacker with a grudge or a personal connection---a jealous ex, an angry coworker, a distrustful parent, or even a friend playing a prank---has a different goal.

 In this scenario you are a specific, isolated target.
 The hackers have the time to break in and they *want* to break in.
-On paper, this is the nightmare that keeps security analysts up at night: these people can know your secrets, have access to your devices, and may even know your passwords.
+This is the nightmare scenario that keeps security analysts (and normal people!) up at night: these people can know your secrets, have access to your devices, and may even know your passwords.

 This is absolutely terrifying, and I will put it clearly: